fanzzz/Spoken-English/README.md

 ## Written Assignment
 ### Strengths
+> What are the strengths and weakness of your apoken English?
+Write an analysis of your spoken English and work out a Weekly Study Plan
 - My voice is not too small when I speaking English.At least others can hear that I'm talking about something.

 ### Weakness